-The Technical Advisory Services Program advises businesses, industrial clients, State agencies and municipalities on pollution prevention, waste management and compliance with environmental laws and regulations.
+The Technical Advisory Services Program advises businesses, industrial clients, State agencies, and municipalities on pollution prevention, waste management, and compliance with environmental laws and regulations.
 The Corporation also provides fund management and loan and grant servicing to its clients.
-The Environmental Facilities Corporation addresses such issues as air pollution control; multi-media waste management; inactive hazardous waste site remediation and compliance; water and waste water management; and resource recovery and recycling.
+The Environmental Facilities Corporation addresses such issues as air pollution control and compliance, multi-media waste management, inactive hazardous waste site remediation, water and wastewater management, and solid waste management and landfill closure.
 This program is funded by fees paid by Corporation clients who contract for these services.